meirf/joggernaut/README.md

 Joggernaut
 ========
-This django app gives you a route in South Harlem based on your starting coordinate, distance specs and elevation specs.
+Joggernaut aims to provide the incline and distance metrics of a treadmill using natural elevation changes of NYC streets.
+Provides a route in South Harlem based on starting coordinates, distance range and elevation specifications.

 ###Core Algorithm
 **Input**